The definitive guide to Bridging Loans, insights for Scotland

 2. Selling another property.

-3. If you want to retain the property and rent it out, you can repay the bridging facility by seamlessly switching to a commercial or buy-to-let mortgage.
+3. If you want to retain the property and rent it out, you can repay the finance by seamlessly switching to a commercial or buy-to-let mortgage.

-4. Using development exit finance while you're waiting for a property sale to finalise or waiting for long term finance to complete.
+4. Using a development exit loan while you're waiting for a property sale to finalise or waiting for long term funding to complete.

 Case Study 1